HFAT-Platform/.github/profile/README.md

 ## Hi there 👋
-Description: Algo Trading Platform using Zerodha Kite API
+Description: High Frequency Algo Trading Platform using Machine Learning written in C/C++
 _Not much to see here since repos are private for now._
 <!--